silkapp/rest/tutorial.md

   -p           --hide-private           Generate API for the public, hiding private resources.
 Not default.
 ```

-To run the generator, pass `--documentation=<root>`, where `<root>` is the root that your API runs
-on.
-This is used to generate links between resources.
-You also need to pass
-`--source=<template-dir>` pointing to a directory of templates.
-A default set is included in the
-'rest-gen' package, in `files/Docs/`.

 There are three additional arguments that you can pass to `generate` to customize it further.
 The
 first is a list of modules that are added to the `exposed-modules` for the generated Haskell client.
 This can be useful if you add some custom hand-written modules to your automatically generated